Sathishnaik786/AITerritory.com/PRODUCTION_SETUP.md

 ## Critical: Replace Development Keys with Production Keys

-You're currently seeing the "Using Clerk development keys in production" warning because your [.env.production](file:///C:/Users/sathi/OneDrive/Desktop/AITerritory.com/.env.production) file contains development keys.
+You're currently seeing the "Using Clerk development keys in production" warning because your environment is using development keys.
 This must be fixed before deploying to production.

 ### Steps to Fix: